Davidlasky/BiliGraph/Project Proposal.md

 ## Project Proposal

 ### Leading Question
 We will collect statistics on videos individually and jointly released by famous uploaders  on Bilibili(a video platform, Chinese version Youtube) through a third-party API, such as the number of views, uploading time, and number of coins, and output the dataset in the form of csv files.
 We will use the BFS algorithm to traverse the graph, then use Kruskal's Algorithm to find Minimum Spanning Tree, from which we will analyze the effectiveness of the videos jointly uploaded by Bilibili's Uploaders (specifically, we can see pairs of uploaders whose joint videos have the worst effect).
-We will also use Graphic output of a graph to visualize our graph(not exactly what to use yet, but we may use Bresenham algorithm).
+We will also use Betweeness centrality to look for who is the most/least socially active author.

 The rules of Bilibili: Each video on Bilibili has a coin function in addition to likes.
 Every user who has watched the video can choose to support the video with 0-2 coins.
 We will introduce a variable to analyze the attractiveness of the joint contribution video to the audience (we may use the ratio of the number of coins to the number of views).